Base64 Decoder Tool Thumbnail

 Base64 is widely used in a variety of applications, including email via MIME and storing complicated data in XML or JSON.

-The binary data is initially separated into 6-bit blocks in Base64 encoding.
+In Base64 encoding, the binary data is initially divided into 6-bit blocks.
 These blocks are then represented in ASCII standard as 64 separate printable characters: A-Z, a-z, 0-9, +, and /.
 This is why it is known as “Base64”.

 What is Base64 Decoding?